astirpe/koozic/docs/music/configuration/transcoders.rst

 However, it is possible to select another transcoder with the top priority, e.g. MP3.
 In this case, MP3 will be preferred by the browser.

-There is an exception: when accessing KooZic through a `mobile application <https://koozic.net/download/>`_  using the Subsonic API, MP3 is the only format available.
-This is for compatibility reasons since most apps expect MP3-only.
+When accessing KooZic through a `mobile application <https://koozic.net/download/>`_  using the Subsonic API, the default format is MP3.
+This can be changed in the settings (see :term:`Subsonic API Format`).

 Views